 There are amazing wildlife spotting opportunities and many water and land based activities on offer.
 The large thatched wooden cabins are very comfortable with views of the surrounding lush jungle.

 The Great room is an open air restaurant with gourmet dining, an extensive breakfast menu and delicious local dishes and there is a bar on site.
 The hotel works closely with the local community and to protect the environment, using water from its on site well, and composting food waste to use in the organic gardens.

-Agulia De Osa Rainforest Lodge
+Agulia De Osa Rainforest Lodge (or similar)

 Today you’ll take a boat trip to the wonderful, untouched Caño Island the gem of the South Pacific of Costa Rica!
 The waters around Cano island are renowned as one of the worlds best snorkelling and diving areas, with amazing coral reefs and some of the most abundant and varied marine life in the world.